openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/describe-downloads.md

 ```

 `home_url` may be `null` if there is no suitable web page for the dataset.

 `num_classes` may be `null` if the dataset does not involve classification.

+`version` currently contains the version number supplied by TFDS.
+In future versions of Datumaro, datasets might come from other sources;
+the way version numbers will be set for those is to be determined.

 New object members may be added in future versions of Datumaro.